argumenta/argumenta-widgets/README.md

 <div class="argument-widget" data-repo="qualiabyte/my-argument-^_^"></div>
 ```

 When using the REST API, no other options are required &ndash; but the display options may still be useful!
+These include `show_propositions` and `show_discussions`.

 ```html
 <!-- Changes the default display options. -->